Tyill/sunnet/python/README.md

-SkyNet is a deep learning library designed for both efficiency and flexibility.
-It allows you to mix the flavours of deep learning programs together to maximize the efficiency and your productivity.
+SkyNet is a light deep learning library.

 This package supports Linux, and Windows platforms.